 He looks distressed.
 I kiss him.
 It will be his turn next time.
 He smiles and goes over to be with the twins.
 They say they will show him how to do his hair and makeup for Christmas dinner.

 Jack is literally shaking as we walk out to the car.
 It’s covered in snow, making for a perfect hideout from prying eyes.

 “Y’all is cold or sumthin?”

-“I’s as hot as a cat on a tin roof,” he mimics my twang, as he jumps into my lap, thrusting his hips against my stomach.
+“I’s as hot as a cat on a tin roof,” he mimics my twang, jumping into my lap, and thrusting his hips against my stomach.
 We kiss for the longest time.
 He is snapping my briefs, making me hard as a rock.
-He pulls down his trousers, with his dick sticking out of the oldest, holiest, worn-out briefs I ever saw.”
+He pulls down his trousers, with his dick sticking out of the oldest, holiest, worn-out briefs still possible to wear.”

 “Ya cain’t afford new underwear?”
 I kid him.

 “This was the only thing I had ta remember ya by.”

 “Well, least ya keeps them nearest to the parts I loves the best.”, as I go down on his skinny dick.’

 In the morning, I wake up in bed with Jack on one side, Tommy on the other, and Jace at my feet.
-Thank you twins for insisting on queen-size beds on their floor.
+Thank you twins for insisting on queen-size beds on the third floor.
 I have to admit, I feel queen-sized.
 Robby and Michael are on the second floor.
 Hippie and Anna left for his grandparents after midnight services, planning to attend Christmas morning service in Harlan.
 Anna is in her glory.
 ‘Gator and the boys will come by in the afternoon after going home for their respective gift-giving.